This week I’m taking a look at some history and looking at vintage lenses again.

 Why Should i care about Exakta now?

-I recently picked up this Topcon RE-2 REAUTO-Topcor 58mm f1.8 Exakta (shown with the Viltrox speedbooster and Exakta adapter mounted) from a local antique store and the lens was in pretty awesome shape. rumor is that the 58mm f1.4 (which is fairly expensive now) is the best version of this lens.
+I recently picked up this Topcon RE-2 REAUTO-Topcor 58mm f1.8 Exakta (shown with the Viltrox speedbooster and Exakta adapter mounted) from a local antique store.
+The lens was in amazing shape.
+According to online reviews the 58mm f1.4 version is also a great lens (however a lot more expensive now).

 There are about 4 different versions of the Topcor 58mm f1.8 that were made.
-Mine is the 3rd version (according to serial number).
+The one i purchased is the 3rd version (according to serial number – see below).

-I recently found a description regarding a book on the Topcor company and it had this comment in the forum:
+I recently found a description in a forum post regarding a book (thats now out of print) on the Topcor company itself and it had this excerpt: